 All patriotic hands on deck!
 While much of the world is still working on getting back to "normal," one thing remains the same: Fireworks are still the best way to celebrate the Fourth of July.

-From the return of downtown's big display to sparks outside city limits, here are the best (free!) places to party in the U.S.A., then kick back and enjoy the show.
+From downtown's big display to sparks outside city limits, here are the best places to party in the U.S.A., then kick back and enjoy the show.

-Firework shows don't get much better than on the Arkansas River every July 4, and this iconic display at the First Security Amphitheater is officially back after calling things off in 2020.
+Firework shows don't get much better than on the Arkansas River every July 4, and this display at the First Security Amphitheater is downright iconic.
 Over the years, Pops on the River has become a must-attend for those looking to celebrate the holiday with a side of food trucks, family activities, vendors and entertainment.
-The fireworks show is accompanied by music from the Arkansas Symphony Orchestra.
+The free fireworks show is accompanied by music from the Arkansas Symphony Orchestra.
 The fun begins at 3 p.m. with fireworks starting at 9:30 p.m.
 Click here for more info.

 4th Fest Parade & Fireworks, Maumelle